lit/lit/docs/_guide/06-concepts.md

 <h1></h1>
 ```

-And there's an auxillary table of where the expressions were:
+lit-html keeps an auxillary table of where the expressions were:

 `[{type: 'node', index: 1}]`